Set up a Store with Multiple Store Views

 Newsletter Synchronization

-If enabled, contacts who sign up for a newsletter with their email address will be added to the defined Mapp Engage group.
+Defines synchronization preferences for newsletters.
+If enabled, newsletter sign-ups are added to the defined Mapp Engage group.

 Max Newsletter Request Retry Count